adelenelai/myblog/_posts/2022-04-02-translationIFaustAKS.md

 *AKS:* ...who premiered this piece...

 *IF:* ...who premiered this piece...and with whom Mendelssohn worked on in detail on the final version.
 From him we have very precise instructions, fingerings and lines.
 Then there was a third violinist - Hubert Leonard, he also studied with Mendelssohn and so then there was this other source.
 Then I compared it a little with help of musicologists who have had this topic under their magnifying glass, in summary, Clive Brown.
 Then it emerged that all these fingerings were very similar to each other, but completely different from today's modern fingerings and violin technique.
 Also sometimes naturally different phrasing, but the bowing was naturally very Mendelssohn.
 But also the *portamenti*, *glissandi* that we don't hear today, many flageolets were used, and naturally many instructional pages.
-Then when one reads up on these different violin schools, then one realises that even the vibrato was at least in this corner, Leipzig Gewandhaus, Joseph Joachim, very sparingly (used), really only as ornaments.
-One used it as an exception...vibrato...such things.
-Then the tempi sometimes by Joachim were extremely fast - he wasn't afraid of that.
+Then when one reads up on these different violin schools, then one realises that even the *vibrato* was at least in this corner, Leipzig Gewandhaus, Joseph Joachim, very sparingly (used), really only as ornaments.
+One used it as an exception...*vibrato*...such things.
+Then the *tempi* sometimes by Joachim were extremely fast - he wasn't afraid of that.
 So certain aspects were taken seriously that were likely never possible with other orchestras, but with you all (the FBO) who were so naturally touched by this...it was almost, I have to say for me, practically a new piece altogether.

-*AKS:* But is there a [??]...there is one part I especially love...(vocalises)
+*AKS:* But is there a [?]...there is one part I especially love...(vocalises)

 *IF:* (laughs)...yes, with the first finger...